World Federation of Advertisers seeks Public Affairs Executive

 - Excellent analytical, interpersonal and communication skills;

-- A keen interest in and good understanding of digital marketing;
+- A keen interest in and good understanding of current affairs and international politics;

 - An active interest in the role and responsibilities of business in society;